 Equal pay and the gender pay gap

-A yawning gender pay gap favouring men has been revealed by media companies forced to publish data under new regulations.
+A yawning gender pay gap favouring men has been revealed in recent years by media companies forced to publish data under new regulations.

 Employers are not required to publish an explanation of the gap nor reveal an action plan outlining how they intend to narrow it.
 The gender pay gap regulations do not require employers to identify where women are doing work of equal value to men, but are not paid the same.

 According to the PR and Communications Census, produced by the PR and communications body, PRCA, in association with PRWeek, the gender pay gap in the industry has grown from 17.8 per cent in 2016 to 21 per cent and is the equivalent of £11,364 – or £2,253 more than it was two years ago.
 The widening gap comes despite the 7 per cent increase in female MDs since 2016.

 The NUJ has called for a number of changes to the gender pay gap auditing requirements:

 The gender pay gap (GPG) data that you have reported provides a basic understanding of what the gender pay balance looks like within your organisation...